kurtosis-tech/kurtosis-docs/testsuite-details.md

 Customizing Testsuite Execution
 -------------------------------
-You'll very likely want to customize the behaviour of your testsuite based on information passed in when you execute Kurtosis (e.g. have a `--fast-tests-only` flag to your CLI's main function that run a subset of the tests in your suite).
+You'll very likely want to customize the behaviour of your testsuite based on information passed in when you execute Kurtosis (e.g. have a `--fast-tests-only` flag to your CLI's main function that runs a subset of the tests in your suite).
 To do so, you'll need to:

 1. Add the appropriate flags to your CLI's main function
-1. Edit the `Dockerfile` that wraps your testsuite CLI to set the flag with a value from a Docker environment variable (e.g. `--fast-tests-only=${FAST_TESTS_ONLY}`)
+1. Edit the `Dockerfile` that wraps your testsuite CLI to set the flag using a Docker environment variable (e.g. `--fast-tests-only=${FAST_TESTS_ONLY}`)
-1. When running Kurtosis via the initializer, use the `--env` Docker flag to set the value of the initializer's `CUSTOM_ENV_VARS_JSON` parameter-variable to a JSON map containing your desired values (e.g. `{\"FAST_TESTS_ONLY\":true}`)
+1. When running Kurtosis, use the `--env` Docker flag to set the value of the initializer's `CUSTOM_ENV_VARS_JSON` parameter-variable to a JSON map containing your desired values (e.g. `build_and_run.sh all --env CUSTOM_ENV_VARS_JSON="{\"FAST_TESTS_ONLY\":true}"`)

 **WARNING:** Docker doesn't like unescaped spaces when using the `--env` flag.
 You'll therefore want to backslash-escape BOTH spaces and double-quotes, like so: `--env CUSTOM_ENV_VARS_JSON="{\"VAR1\":\ \"var1-value\",\ \"VAR2\":\ \"var2-value\"}"`.

 Next Steps
 ----------
-Now that you understand more about the internals of a testsuite, you can head over to [the quickstart instructions](./quickstart.md) to bootstrap your own testsuite (if you haven't already) or visit [the architecture docs](./kurtosis-architecture.md) to learn more about the Kurtosis platform at a high level.
+Now that you understand more about the internals of a testsuite, you can head over to [the quickstart instructions](./quickstart.md) to bootstrap your own testsuite (if you haven't already) or visit [the architecture docs](./architecture.md) to learn more about the Kurtosis platform at a high level.